ajarara/sops-file.el/README.md

 Users are welcome to attach `sops-file-entry-hook` to any major mode they like: if sops-file determines that this file is managed, sops-file will attempt to apply the format encoding.
 On decyption failure we write to `*sops-file-error*`.

-Users can also use this to create sops files for the first time, simply do `M-x format-find-file` on a new file: provided there is a creation_rule for the path it will never hit disk decrypted.
+Users can also use this to create sops files for the first time, simply do `M-x format-find-file` on any path.
+Provided there is a creation_rule for that path, the contents will never hit disk decrypted.

 # api
 Users shouldn't need to integrate with sops-file through writing code: for now it exposes no hooks and integrates with emacs directly.
-It might be useful to think of this package as:
+The public API should be thought of as:
-- the sops-file format registration
+- the sops-file format registration (which happens on load)
+- `sops-file-auto-mode`
 - `sops-file-entry-hook`
+- defcustoms/defvars

 # roadmap
-Before claiming a stable 1.0, we're going to wait for users and bug reports to come in.
+Before claiming a stable 1.0, we're going to wait for more users beyond me.
 There are a couple features I know that need to be implemented for a comprehensive experience:
 - Keygroup handling: sops can ask multiple times for passphrases for a single decryption pass
-- GPG support: testing interactively, this works only with graphical pinentry: dropping into a tty and attempting to decrypt causes a "Operation cancelled error".
-In theory it should be as simple as figuring out what sops prints as the prompt for the pin/passphrase and adding it to the prompts in `sops-file-decode`.
+  - if you use age exclusively, setup is convoluted and might not even work: sops supports only one identity file, and that identity file cannot be encrypted with multiple passphrases.
+So maybe an armored SOPS_AGE_KEY environment variable?
+- confirmed, tested pgp support:
+  - looking at source pgp follows the same logic as age: lean on gpg-agent to request the passphrase (age uses gpg-agent as well, if available).
+If no connection can be made, read it directly from stdin.
+Gpg has many more moving parts over age, so an isolated test is going to be more complex.
+But in theory it should work fine, with graphical pinentry or with no daemon (non-graphical pinentry will not work).

 ## inspirations
 epa-file, [sops.el](https://github.com/djgoku/sops), rot13